smockle-archive/action-package-audit/README.md

 ### `NPM_TOKEN`

 **Required** A [token](https://docs.npmjs.com/about-access-tokens) to authenticate with the npm registry.
-An automtion token should be provided, not a read-only or publish token.
+An read-only token should be provided, not an automation or publish token.

 ### `PACKAGE_AUDIT_ORG`